mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The alley way is absolutely full of fallen leaves and is incredibly slippy with so many extra pedestrians having to use it.
+It is also uneven in places making it difficult to navigate., 14th November :- [8417103](https://www.fixmystreet.com/report/8417103)
+- There is no street lighting, 14th November :- [8417022](https://www.fixmystreet.com/report/8417022)
 - Drain blocked, brimmed with water and debris., 14th November :- [8416858](https://www.fixmystreet.com/report/8416858)
 - Drain blocked, brimmed with water and debris., 14th November :- [8416855](https://www.fixmystreet.com/report/8416855)
 - The lane control approach sign is getting obscured again, 13th November :- [8416810](https://www.fixmystreet.com/report/8416810)